QuarkChain/pm/L2/deployment.md

 ## 13. op-challenger / op-monitor / grafana

 ## 14. Chain monitor
+  balance of batacher / proposer / challenger / batchInbox for batcher
 ## 15. Tests
   - proposer / batcher / challenger can submit a tx successfully
   - L1 cost shown on the explorer